-The motivated request for deviation is done via the request form 'exception study programme' which is available at vub.be
+The motivated request for deviation is made via the 'exception study path' application form available on the student portal.

 - § 5.
 When compiling his individualised study path, the student can call on the assistance of the study path counsellor. - § 6.
 The student can determine his individualised annual programme for first semester course units and full year course units up to 15 October.
 Second semester course units can be determined up to 28 February.
 Enrolment outside the proposed enrolment periods is only possible with the consent of the Dean, in accordance with article 60.
 Should the student fail to do this before 15 November and 31 March, respectively, in consultation with the study path counsellor, the student will be then be deemed have tacitly terminated the enrolment agreement and will be deregistered by the administration.
 In such a case, the person concerned shall lose all the rights of a VUB student. - § 7.
 When compiling his individualised study path for the academic year, the student must, with regard to taking foreign language course units, limit himself to 18.33% of the ECTS credits for the bachelor's programme and 50% of the ECTS credit study load for the master's programme.